-“epk.finaldrive.org is an excellent example of a really well-done EPK.
+“epk.finaldrive.org is an excellent example of a really well-done EPK for musicians.
 Here are some things that you need to look for as you look at Final Drive’s EPK…

 The admat for ‘Dig Deeper’ is totally optional.